Latin tenses: Indirect statements

+This construction is known as the "accusative and infinitive" construction.

 The rule of tense is that the present infinitive is used for any action or situation which is contemporary with the main verb, the perfect for actions or situations anterior to the main verb, and the future infinitive for actions or situations later than the main verb.
 An exception to this rule is the verb meminī 'I remember', which when used of personal reminiscence (e.g. 'I remember being present') is usually followed by a present infinitive.

 Present infinitive

-The present infinitive is used to express an action or situation simultaneous with the verb of speaking:
+The present infinitive in indirect speech is used to express an action or situation simultaneous with the verb of speaking: